GenericMappingTools/gmt/doc/rst/source/supplements/meca/psmeca.rst

 .. _-Z:

 **-Z**\ *cpt*
-    Give a CPT file and let compressive part color be determined by the z-value in the third column.
+    Give a CPT and let compressive part color be determined by the z-value in the third column.

 .. include:: ../../explain_-c.rst_